 I love my friend Roberto, my Italian brother.
 We get together several times a year to share our two common interests – music and food.
 A Graham Nash song causes us to stop everything we’re doing and break out in a sing-along.
-How does a born and bred Italian, actually, Sicilian, know so much about America’s 70’s rock icons?
-Well, he is also something of a musical icon himself with regards to Italian and World music.
-Following American music as a teenager inspired him to travel the world, learn to play guitar and deeply respect music’s evolution.
-As an expert in ethnomusicology, he teaches his art as well as makes his own instruments.
+How does a born and bred Italian, actually Sicilian, know so much about America’s 70s rock icons?
+Well, he is also a musical icon himself with regard to Italian and world music.
+Following American music as a teenager inspired him to travel the world, learn to play guitar, and deeply respect music’s evolution.
+As an expert in ethnomusicology, he teaches his art and makes his own instruments.
 I think his musical brain has also gifted him with exceptional culinary talents.

-My music-infused kitchen, along with a bottle of Prosecco, provided inspiration for a few tasty new creations.
-A flank steak was bathing in mustard, tarragon, olive oil, shallots and white wine and we wanted the side dishes to be extraordinary.
-My culinary genius has been sleeping lately so this afternoon of fun and friendship was just what I needed to wake up the creative juices.
+My music-infused kitchen, along with a bottle of Prosecco, inspired a few tasty new creations.
+A flank steak was bathing in mustard, tarragon, olive oil, shallots, and white wine, and we wanted the side dishes to be extraordinary.
+My culinary genius has been sleeping lately, so this afternoon of fun and friendship was just what I needed to wake up the creative juices.

 Patate e Broccoletti (Potato and Broccolini) turned out to be the perfect accompaniment to the grilled steak.
-Instead of just a side dish of boiled potatoes, and cooked broccolini, we combined the two.
+Instead of just a side dish of boiled potatoes and cooked broccolini, we combined the two.
 This is Italian!
-We cut red, purple and yellow boiled potatoes into two-inch chunks and boiled the chopped broccolini.
-Roberto sautéed garlic in olive oil, added balsamic vinegar, a dash of red pepper flakes, salt and pepper, then tossed in the cooked broccolini and potatoes.
+We cut red, purple, and yellow boiled potatoes into two-inch chunks and boiled the chopped broccolini.
+Roberto sautéed garlic in olive oil, added balsamic vinegar, a dash of red pepper flakes, salt, and pepper, then tossed in the cooked broccolini and potatoes.
 Fantastico!
-Again, terrific flavors and ingredients combined in a unique way to make its own song.
+Again, terrific flavors and ingredients combined uniquely to make its own song.

 Roberto, you continue to teach me how to achieve depth of flavor, something I always strive to do.
 Thank you for sharing your songs and your happy energy.
 When can we repeat???